What we do

 Persevere Developments Limited was created in 2010 to help generate more mid market rental opportunities in Edinburgh.
 A wholly owned private subsidiary of Port of Leith Housing Association, it allows greater flexibility in funding, leasing and development than the parent Association’s charitable status would otherwise allow.
 This means we can build more homes faster so that people can live in high-quality, affordable homes in areas they want to live.

 Quay Community Improvements is a social enterprise set up by Port of Leith Housing Association.
 Profits generated through a range of commercial activities run by the enterprise are being put back into physical, social and economic regeneration opportunities in Leith and surrounding areas.

-The Group’s ambition is to make Leith the best place to be.
+The Group’s vision is ‘our communities are brilliant’.
 Quay’s four strategic goals fully support this.

 - To make the Quay CIC organisation and service delivery great

 - To make the physical infrastructure and the environment of Leith great